 With so many great mp3s in our collection, we understand you might have a problem figuring out where to start.
 That’s why we created “Classics,” a list of our favorite public domain mp3.
-Enjoy!
+Scroll down for the player to enjoy this playlist!

 In his long career, Big Bill Broonzy wrote and copyrighted over 300 songs.
 Many were original, some were adaptations of folk songs in the oral tradition.
 You can hear in this early Broonzy recording of “How You Want It Done,” the seeds of rock and roll guitar playing which would later sprout in the hands of Chuck Berry, Bill Haley and many others in the 1950’s.
 We’re fortunate to have a nice clean digital copy to enjoy today.